jasisz/contact-tracing-experiments/README.md

 Listeners working on top of Bluetooth discovery.
 - `CursesDisplayDevicesListener` - simply displaying list of devices it sees with some stats
 - `LinkDevicesListener` - PoC of linking devices based solely on discovery data and how RPI are broadcasted
+- `LogListener` - special kind of logger which just logs encounters or devices to file

 ### `run_discovery`:
 You can run any combination of backend and listener by running: